Tor E. Bjørstad

 Contact information

-It is generally more reliable to contact me by email than by phone.
-This also holds if I am not in the office (which, for various reasons, is not uncommon).
+NB: It is generally preferred (and more reliable) to contact me by email than by phone.

 Research information

 My research interests concern various forms of cryptology and secure communications.
 Following my Master's degree I worked mainly on provable security, particularly as applied to hybrid schemes.
 More recently, I've been focusing on cryptanalysis of symmetric primitives.
 I've also got a keen interest in privacy-related topics and more applied / practical security issues such as risk management.
-This extends to the intersection between technological development (in crypto) and public policy, when it comes to such issues as electronic voting or national identity cards.
+It is also interesting to follow the interaction between technological development and public policy, from a cryptological point of view issues such as electronic voting, data retention and national identity cards are certainly relevant.

 Peer-reviewed publications